jedyang97/flappy-bird-gba/README.md

 # Flappy Bird
 GBA version of the famous Flappy Bird game.
-Georgia Tech CS 2110 project.
+Project for Georgia Tech CS 2110.

 How to play: